Kentucky Absentee Ballot Guide

-- you are incarcerated in jail and charged but not convicted of a crime
+- incarcerated, but not yet convicted of a crime; or

 Apply for your absentee ballot

 Kentucky prepares a personalized absentee ballot application for every voter who wishes to vote absentee.
 Contact your County Clerk and ask them to mail you an absentee ballot application.
 (NOTE: the first request you must make is for the absentee ballot application, not the absentee ballot itself.)
 Your spouse, parents or children can also request an application on your behalf.

 The county will then mail you the application.
 Complete, sign, and return it to your County Clerk's office.
 Your County Clerk must receive your absentee ballot application by the 7th day before the election.